AlMahfuzKhanD/realstateAppWithLaravel/README.md

 9) Set login with Username and phone number also alongside email
 10) Download Admin Dashboard
 11) import dashboard resource to apps
-12) Segment the dashboard html content
+12) Segment the dashboard UI
+13) Add logout functionality in admin dashboard